 Rumpf and Gove Named as Policy Co-Chairs to Assembly Republican Caucus

-9th District Legislators Senator Christopher J. Connors, Assemblyman Brian E. Rumpf and Assemblywoman DiAnne C. Gove have received their committee assignments for the 2020-2021 Legislative Session.
+9th District legislators Senator Christopher J. Connors, Assemblyman Brian E. Rumpf, and Assemblywoman DiAnne C. Gove have received their committee assignments for the 2022-2023 Legislative Session.

-Connors, Rumpf & Gove have received their committee assignments for the 2020-2021 Legislative Session.
+Connors, Rumpf, and Gove have received their committee assignments for the 2022-2023 Legislative Session.
 (SenateNJ.com)

 Senator Connors will once again serve on the Senate Community and Urban Affairs Committee and the Senate Military and Veterans’ Affairs Committee.
-Assemblyman Rumpf will continue serving on the Assembly Health Committee and the Assembly Regulatory Oversight, Reform and Federal Relations Committee.
-Assemblywoman Gove will be returning to both the Assembly Military and Veterans’ Affairs Committee as well as the Assembly Higher Education Committee.
-The Assemblywoman will be taking on a new assignment by joining the newly formed Assembly Senior Services Committee.
+Assemblyman Rumpf will join the Assembly Budget Committee and return to the Assembly Health Committee.
+Assemblywoman Gove will be returning to the Assembly Military and Veterans’ Affairs Committee, the Assembly Aging and Senior Services Committee, and the Assembly Higher Education Committee.

 Related Facebook Post: